 It's always nice to end on a high note.
 This one speaks for itself, as Apple always makes a point to say their new models will have stronger battery life.
 It's usually not until the phone is released that people have their opinions on the battery, so stay tuned.

 The new model's thinner body, due to a new technology called in-cell touch, will allow for a larger, stronger battery.
 It's safe to say that this time, they meant it when they said it.
 Expect more battery life.

-The Downside: If you're rocking a 4G phone in a place with little 4G networks, your battery will probably go more quickly than you'd prefer.
+If you're rocking a 4G phone in a place with little 4G networks, your battery will probably go more quickly than you'd prefer.